lkpsg/ccscanner/README_pip.md

 CCScanner 0.1.8 is released.
 20 extractors are added.

 TODO: add submodule extractor and Buck extractor.
 They need access tokens.

-We would release a public version after our paper is accepted.
+Centris is available at: https://github.com/WOOSEUNGHOON/Centris-public.

 ## Install
 ```